CodeHeeler/pulp_streamer/docs/installation.rst

 Stable release
 --------------

-To install pulp-streamer, run this command in your terminal:
+To install pulpcore-content, run this command in your terminal:

 .. code-block:: console

-    $ pip install pulp_streamer
+    $ pip install pulpcore-content

-This is the preferred method to install pulp-streamer, as it will always install the most recent stable release.
+This is the preferred method to install pulpcore-content, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.